unpoly/unpoly/src/unpoly/pages/dependent-fields.md

 ```

 When a field is changed, Unpoly will automatically submit the form with an additional `X-Up-Validate`
 HTTP header.
-Upon seeing this header, the server is expected to render a new form state from its current
+Upon seeing this header, the server is expected to render a new form state from the
-form values.
+form values in the request parameters.
 See [this example](/up-validate#example) for control flow on the server.

 When the server responds with the re-rendered form state, Unpoly will update the
 [target selector](/targeting-fragments) from the changed field's `[up-validate]` attribute.